rkapl123/ScriptAddin/docs/README.md

 - Test_scriptRngScriptCell (Test_scriptRng) and
 - Test_scriptRngScriptRange (Test_scriptRng)

-In the 1st column of the Rdefinition range are the definition types, possible types are
+In the 1st column of the Scriptdefinition range are the definition types, possible types are
 - exec: an executable, being able to run the script in line "script".
 This is only needed for overriding the ExePath<executable> in the AppSettings in the ScriptAddin.xll.config file.
 - path: path to folders with dlls/executables (semicolon separated), in case you need to add them.
 Only needed when overriding the PathAdd<executable> in the AppSettings in the ScriptAddin.xll.config file.
 - dir: the path where below files (scripts, args, results and diagrams) are stored.